ModernBots/selfhost/README.md

 # How to self-host any of the ModernBots

+# Don't want to deal with all the stuff here?
+We offer self-hosting as a paid service for just **$5/month!** This is far cheaper and easier than most VPS and homelab solutions.
+[Check it out here!](about:blank)

+---

 ### Prerequisites
 - You have to have a VPS/Homelab/Raspberry Pi.
     - It is ***highly reccomended*** to run a GNU/Linux distrobution.
 I will not provide any support for non-Linux solutions.